Spring Security OAuth2

 </dependency>

-The module brings in a transitive dependency to org.springframework.boot:spring-boot-starter-oauth2-client
+The module brings in a transitive dependency to org.springframework.boot:spring-boot-starter-oauth2-client.

-Using this, it provides an implementation of the AuthenticatorConverter SPI that recognises the OAuth2
+Using this, it provides an implementation of the AuthenticatorConverter SPI that recognises the OAuth2 principal provided by the Spring OAuth2 client.

-Walk-through (Oauth with Github and Shiro authorizor)
+Walk-through (Oauth with Github and Simple authorizor)

 Using Spring Security we can configure your app with various authentication providers.
 In this section we describe how to modify the HelloWorld starter app to use github as an OAuth2 provider.
 The steps here are based on this Spring tutorial.